-Get safely out of the way
+Get Safely Out of the Way

-If you’re on a multi-lane road and it’s safe to move to another lane, then put on your turn signal and get out of the way.
-This is the easiest way to end tailgating.
-The driver behind you is being unsafe and if you can solve the whole problem simply by switching lanes, then do so as soon as possible.
-If there’s not another lane, consider turning into a parking lot to let the tailgater pass.
+If you’re on a multi-lane road and it’s safe to move to another lane, put on your turn signal and get out of the way.
+This is the easiest way to deal with a tailgater and end the situation.
+The driver behind you is being unsafe and if you can solve the problem simply by switching lanes, then do so as soon as possible.
+If there’s not another lane, consider turning into a parking lot.

-Drive at a comfortable speed
+Drive at a Comfortable Speed

 There’s the chance you’ll be tailgated on a road where there’s no safe way to let the tailgater pass.
-If you’re doing the speed limit, then don’t speed up.
-No matter how impatient the driver behind you is, the solution is not to break the law and go faster than posted speed limits.
+If you’re doing the speed limit, don’t speed up.
+No matter how impatient the driver behind you is, do not break the law and go faster than posted speed limits.

 Driving at a speed where you’re confident and in control of your car is key.
 Do not be pressured into driving outside your comfort zone.
 That’s simply swapping one unsafe situation for another.

 Aggressive driving tactics like tailgating are nerve-wracking.
 Keep calm, don’t overreact, and let the tailgater pass when possible so everyone safely arrives at their destinations.